NisanTarhan/ProductCard-Module/README.md

+## ProductCard Module

+This is the product card module that is designed with style-component.
+React Unit Testing has written with Jest and created a responsive layout with CSS Grid.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

 ### `yarn start`